hueter/legend-of-z/README.md

 ## Play the Game

-Download the zip/executable by [clicking on Releases](https://github.com/mhueter/legend-of-z/releases) in this repo.
-Currently only the Windows version is available.
+Download the zip of your choice under [Releases](https://github.com/mhueter/legend-of-z/releases) in this repo.

+**Notes:**

-_Note: Ignore the antivirus warning when you click the .exe_.
+1. Ignore the antivirus warning when you open the executable.
+2. The OSX version is basically in Beta, because the run speed of Link is a bit buggy (probably due to differences in delta T calculations on OS clocks).

 ## Gameplay